top of page

 • 3 min read

 Becoming a Treatment Foster Care (TFC) parent is a deeply meaningful and life-changing experience.
-At Intercept Health TFC, we know the first year is full of learning, growing, and, yes, some unexpected moments.
-But it’s also full of powerful connections, small victories, and the incredible reward of making a difference in a child’s life.
+At Intercept Health TFC, we understand that the first year is full of learning, growth, and some unexpected moments.
+However, it's also brimming with powerful connections, small victories, and the incredible reward of making a difference in a child's life.

 Mother with child